 Spoliation Advisory Panel

-The Spoliation Advisory Panel, first chaired by Sir David Hirst and now by Sir Donnell Deeny, was established in February 2000 by the Department for Culture, Media and Sport as an advisory non-departmental public body (NDPB) to help resolve claims for cultural property looted during the Nazi era.
+The Spoliation Advisory Panel, first chaired by Sir David Hirst and now by Sir Donnell Deeny, was established in February 2000 by the Department for Culture, Media and Sport as an advisory non-departmental public body (NDPB) to help resolve claims from people or their heirs who lost cultural property during the Nazi era which is now held in UK national collections.

 On 12 April 2010 the Panel was dissolved as an advisory NDPB and reconstituted as a group of expert advisers which continues under the name 'Spoliation Advisory Panel'.
 Sir David Hirst, the first chairman, retired, and Sir Donnell Deeny replaced him as chairman, the Panel's membership otherwise remaining as before.
 The Panel remains the advisory body designated by the Secretary of State under Section 3 of the Holocaust (Return of Cultural Objects) Act 2009.